zouhir/preact-habitat/README.md

 </h1>
 <br />

-Preact habitat is a 1kb module that will help you ship your Preact components \ widget to any world wide DOM page in a very easy and neat way.
+Preact habitat is a 1.6kb module that will help you ship your Preact components \ widget to any world wide DOM page in a very easy and neat way.

 ## <img src='https://github.com/zouhir/preact-habitat/blob/master/artwork_2.png?raw=true.png' height=24 /> Use Case

-If you have built a [Preact](https://preactjs.com/) component (eg: Video, login, booking components) and would like to bundle it and ship it to be loaded in other web applications, blogs, etc.. the preact-habitat is what are you looking for.
+If you have built a [Preact](https://preactjs.com/) component (eg: Video, login, signup or booking components) and would like to bundle it and ship it to be loaded in multiple web applications, blogs without with mostly 0 or very minimal configuration from your package host, then preact-habitat is what you are after!

 ## <img src='https://github.com/zouhir/preact-habitat/blob/master/artwork_2.png?raw=true.png' height=24 /> Installation